-Each test probe exerts a force of 3oz (85g) between the pressure and probe plates.
+Each test probe exerts a force of about 3oz (about 100g) between the pressure and probe plates.
 The limit to the number of probes is set by the maximum force the plates can tolerate without unacceptable bending, and the effort needed to close the fixture.
-Our official limit is 25 probes (about 2kg force).
+Our recommended limit is about 25 probes.
 We have successfully built fixtures with this many probes which work satisfactorily with very little flexing of the plates.
 In practice boards of the size that the fixtures are intended for are unlikely to need many more probes than this.

 Can you custom drill probe plates for my board?